SoftwareSandbox/Fiazard/CONTRIBUTE.md

 $ sudo apt-get install oracle-java8-set-default
 ```

+There's no need to download and install Gradle, use the gradlewrapper (gradlew in the root) to run your builds.

 ##Never forget...

 * To sync with master before starting on new issue/feature. (with `git pull --rebase upstream master`)